axtk/groundstate/README.md

 In the example above, if the request completes after the component has unmounted the fetched data will be safely put into `itemStore` and this data will be reused when the component remounts without fetching it again.

-### Connecting a store to external storage
+### State persistence across page reloads

-`itemStore` from the example above can be further upgraded to make the component state persistent across page reloads without affecting the component's internals.
+`itemStore` from the example above can be further modified to make the component state persistent across page reloads without affecting the component's internals.

 ```js
 let initialState;